vmware-archive/postfacto/deployment/README.md

 ### Prerequisites

-1. You have vSphere 6.7u3 instance with Tanzu Kubenetes Grid (TKG) provisioned.
+1. A vSphere 6.7u3 instance with Tanzu Kubernetes Grid (TKG) provisioned

-1. Your TKG cluster has a network load balancer install (eg. [Metallb](https://metallb.universe.tf/installation/))
+1. A network load balancer installed and configured on your TKG cluster (e.g. [MetalLB](https://metallb.universe.tf/installation/))

-1. Your TKG cluster has an already defined storage class to be used for persistent volumes.

-1. Ask your administrator for the credentials for the cluster on which you want to run postfacto

-    ```bash
-    tkg get credentials <cluster-name> --export-file $(pwd)/postfacto-cluster-credentials
-    ```
-   Copy the credentials to tkg/postfacto-config
+1. A default storage class available in your TKG cluster (e.g. [vSphereStorageClass](tkg/storageclass.yaml))

 ### Initial deployment

-1. Install [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) to your machine.
+1. Install [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) to your local machine

-1. Install [helm](https://helm.sh/docs/intro/install/) to your machine.
+1. Install [helm](https://helm.sh/docs/intro/install/) to your local machine
+1. Make sure `kubectl` is configured to connect to the TKG cluster (ask your administrator for the configuration)

-1. Run the TKG deployment script from the `tkg` directory:
+1. Run the deployment script from the `tkg` directory:

     ```bash
     ./deploy.sh <app-name>
     ```

-1. TO BE CONTINUED
+1. Keep note of the application url output by the deployment script, going forward referred to as `tkg-url`
+1. Log in to the admin dashboard at `<tkg-url>/admin` (email: `email@example.com` and password: `password`)
+1. Create a retro for yourself by clicking on 'Retros' and then 'New Retro'
+1. Log in to your retro at `<tkg-url>/retros/your-retro-slug`
+1. Share the URL and password with your team and then run a retro!

 ### Upgrading a deployment